Back to Blog

 Secondly change tact.
-Maybe try a different communication method, maybe write a letter instead of an email, send a tweet or go old school and send a fax!?
+Maybe try a different communication method, maybe write a letter instead of an email, send a Tweet or go old-school and send a fax!?
 Or the method I used in this particular instance was to go through a partner.
 We had got the money to run the event through the council so I told them where I had got to and asked them if anyone on their team knew the centre manager.
-One of their team didn't know her and was going to an event with her in the near future so they said they would mention the project to her and it was support by them.
+One of their team did know her and was going to an event with her in the near future so they said they would mention the project to her and it was supported by them.

 This worked really well and the centre manager came back to me.
-The doors where opened for me to pitch the project and idea and we were back on track.
+The doors were opened for me to pitch the project and idea, and we were back on track.
 I still had to go to the centre and pitch but it was our partners that opened the door for us.
 Which brings us onto ……….

 Partnerships - working together